xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 > Notes:
 >
-> The default role for team members is Member.
-After joining your Organization, the new users are not yet part of a team.
-You have to add them to a team so that they can gain access to a project.
+> The default role for team members is Member, you can change this role later anytime.

 ## Manage Users